Magpie Artists' Ensemble presents

 A Devised Companion to Camelot

-Taking inspiration from legends like The Fisher King and The Lady of Shalott, the Magpie Ensemble explores the rich Arthurian tradition - delving into centuries of subtext and reimagining an ancient canon to tell fresh yet timeless tales that speak to modern Queer audiences.
+Weaving tales of Merlin and Nimue, the Lady of Shalott, and the White Hart into the quest, the Magpie Ensemble explores the depth and breadth of the rich Arthurian tradition - delving into centuries of subtext to tell fresh yet timeless tales that speak to modern Queer audiences.

 Camelot (Evening)